rhutze-icims/float-fight/README.md

 ```

 If you are experimenting locally, run a second instance with the same game number.

-It is recommended to be disconnected from any VPN, which may block or redirect this network traffic.
+_Note_: It is recommended to be disconnected from any VPN, that may block or redirect this network traffic.

-# Documentation
+# Pydoc documentation

 The pydoc comments throughout the code can be reviewed in a web browser by running the following command: